enelli/ASL-Interpreter-Sensor-Fusion/README.md

 ## Setup

-* Use comand promt to setup environment by using install_packages.txt and install_packages_gpu.txt files.
+* Use command prompt to setup environment by using install_packages.txt and install_packages_gpu.txt files.

-`pyton -m pip r install_packages.txt`
+`python -m pip install -r Install_Packages.txt`

 This will help you in installing all the libraries required for the project.